RonenNess/GeonBit/docs/README.md

 Render smooth surfaces with constant basic lights.
 This material uses MonoGame ```BasicEffect```.

+Note: this material is not very optimized and is designed for testing and development phase.
+You should write your own material and effect to replace it.

 #### AlphaTestMaterial

 A material that performance alpha test and omit invisible pixels.
 This material uses MonoGame ```AlphaTestEffect```.

+Note: this material is not very optimized and is designed for testing and development phase.
+You should write your own material and effect to replace it.

 #### SkinnedMaterial

 A material that support GPU skinned animation.
 This material uses MonoGame ```SkinnedEffect```.

+Note: this material is not very optimized and is designed for testing and development phase.
+You should write your own material and effect to replace it.

 #### SkyboxMaterial